 If you’ve ever been scrolling through the seemingly endless amount of design content out there, you realize that there’s a lot to compete with.
 But our designers agree that when a design moves, it really ‘pops.’

-Our content team has more than 20 designers on staff, and we create world-class animated infographics several times a month.
+Our content team has more than 40 designers on staff, 13+ years of experience, and we create world-class animated infographics several times a month.

 We know a good infographic when we see it, and that’s why we curated the following 20 examples for your viewing pleasure.